Skip to Content

 Chalked out moth pattern

-3. Next, sew around the moth denim wing shape using a sewing machine, following the chalk marks.
+Step 3: Next, sew around the moth denim wing shape using a sewing machine, following the chalk marks.
 I set my sewing machine to a small zigzag stitch setting.

 Top tip: If you don’t have a sewing machine, stick the two pieces of fabric together with glue instead of stitching.
-Then cut the shape out following the chalk lines.
+Then, cut the shape out following the chalk lines.

 Cutting out stitched wing

-4. Cut out the two denim body pieces.
+Step 4: Cut out the two denim body pieces.
 Stitch them together, leaving a small hole.
 Stuff the moth body with fiberfill and then stitch it shut.
 Cut two small wire antennae from the craft wire and stick them into the moth’s body head.

 making body